zdeager/forge-serverless/README.md

 # Setup
 To use this project, you will need Autodesk developer credentials.
 Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
 To test your application locally, use **http://localhost:8080** as the Callback URL (when deploying elsewhere, ensure the URL in the config files of the serverless-api and client app are updated accordingly).
 Finally, take note of the **Client ID** and **Client Secret**.

 You will also need [Node.js](https://nodejs.org/).
-For this project we are using Node.js 13.9.0 and npm 6.13.7.
-However, there are a lot combinations that will probably work fine.
+For this project we are using Node.js 13.12.0.
+However, this will probably work fine with any recent version.

 ## serverless-api
 Before you configure the client, you must set up the serverless-api backend.
 See the [README.md](https://github.com/zdeager/forge-serverless/tree/master/forge-serverless-api) in the **serverless-api** folder for details on how to set up and deploy the serverless backend functions via [AWS Lambda](https://aws.amazon.com/lambda/) and [Amazon API Gateway](https://aws.amazon.com/api-gateway/).